Looking Back: Our Biggest Projects and Milestones of 2024

 Photo: Alex Knowbody

-Wanting to use their building as a canvas for the community, Pacific Ridge Builders reached out to Local Color to find an artist to design and paint a mural for the 1,000+ SF wall facing highway 101.
+Wanting to use their building as a canvas for the community, Pacific Ridge Builders reached out to Local Color to find an artist to design and paint a mural for the 1,000+ sq ft wall facing Highway 101.

 Local Color worked with Bay Area artist Olivia Losee-Unger, known professionally as ORLUARTS, to think creatively about artistically representing PRB’s mission and services.
-Olivia came up with the design Weaver Birds depicting the mural’s namesake – little architects of nature building nests using the existing red stripe that goes along the building.
+Olivia came up with the design Weaver Birds, which depicts the mural’s namesake – little architects of nature building nests around the existing red stripe that goes along the building.

 Thank you to Pacific Ridge Builders.